Basic Syntax¶

 joc equal, label

-The six processor conditions are zero
+The six processor conditions are zero, carry, negative, equal,

-.
+greater, and less.
 The first three are updated by most arithmetic and

-logic instructions, and the last three are updated by the cmp
+logic instructions, and the last three are updated by the cmp instruction.

 Variables¶